 Let me suffer now.

-- In ''Higurashi no Naku Koro ni, this concept is attacked, possibly as an act of social commentary and cultural criticism by the author.
+- In Higurashi: When They Cry, this concept is attacked, possibly as an act of social commentary and cultural criticism by the author.
 The reason why Satako and Satoshi Houjou are shunned and rejected are due to things their parents did.
 This trope becomes a major plot point in Meakashi-hen and Minagoroshi-hen.

 - There's a big ceremony in the offing in Lumia's Kingdom and Lumia needs a dress.
 So some brain genius goes and hires the best seamstress in all the land to make it for her.
 Unfortunately, this was an incredibly stupid idea because the best seamstress around is a psychotic cannibal who has a blood grudge against Lumia's mother and any descendants thereof (oh shit) because Lumia's mother is the only person to have ever survived a fight with her.
 As long as she doesn't know who Lumia is, she's safe.
 So naturally, no one bothers to take the time to explain why she shouldn't bring up her parentage, and Lumia accidentally lets the cat outta the bag.